DOI10.47051/HTJM5560

 Etymology: The name Paleosuchus is derived from the Greek words palaios (=ancient) and souchus (a crocodile).29 The specific epithet trigonatus, which is derived from the Greek words tres (=three) and gonia (=angle), probably refers to the prominent triangular dorsal scutes.30

-See it in the wild: Although Smooth-fronted Caimans occur in forested streams throughout the Ecuadorian Amazon, logistically, they are easier to spot by navigating along rivers, particularly the Tiputini, Yasuní, and Cuyabeno rivers.
+See it in the wild: Although Smooth-fronted Caimans occur in small forested streams throughout the Ecuadorian Amazon, logistically, they are easier to spot by navigating along rivers, particularly the Tiputini, Yasuní, and Cuyabeno rivers.
 These crocodilians are most easily found at night by detecting their bright orange eye-shine.
 However, in most areas, individuals are becoming increasingly wary of human presence,6 fleeing when approached.

 Special thanks to Natasha K Clarke and Taline Kazandjian for symbolically adopting the Crowned Dwarf Caiman and helping bring the Reptiles of Ecuador book project to life.